No products in the cart.

 You can see the test in action in the video above (from 11:13), but you can also see it here:

-As we said at the start of this blog post: a hard brake pedal improves lap times because it allows you to brake later.
+As we said at the start of this guide: A hard brake pedal improves lap times because it allows you to brake later.

 The technique used here is called trail braking.
 Trail braking involves braking hard and then slowly easing off the pedal as you turn in.
 The more consistent your pedal force, the more effective your trail braking becomes.